- Mental Health»

 Elevator Overload in Paris: Trapped Between Floors

 Some things you can only learn from experience.
-My parents and I discovered that the hard way while vacationing in France last year.
+My parents and I discovered that the hard way while vacationing in France several years ago.

 We had spent the morning walking throughout Paris, along with my husband and daughter.
 When we returned to our hotel, some of us were too weary to climb yet another set of stairs.
 Our hotel rooms were on the third floor, so my mom and I gladly hopped on the hotel elevator.
 (French elevators can be remarkably small by American standards.)

 At the last minute, my dad decided he'd hitch a ride with us.
 We packed ourselves in, laughed at the tight quarters, and pressed the necessary buttons.